alhsu/AmpliVar/README.md

 ========

 ## 1. About
-AmpliVar is a tool for robust mutation detection in amplicon-based next generation sequencing (NGS) data.
-In addition to providing variant calling and genotyping functionalities, it also enables the profiling of low-frequency random sequencing and polymerase errors.
+AmpliVar is a tool for robust mutation detection in amplicon-based next generation sequencing (NGS) data designed for use in clinical diagnostic setting.
+In addition to providing variant calling and genotyping functionalities, it can be used for profiling of low-frequency random errors derived from sequencing, polymerase and tissue damage.

 AmpliVar can be used with or without a reference genome.
 When used without a reference genome, a list of known genotypes for the targeted regions needs to be provided.

+**Authors:**
-**Authors:** *Graham Taylor, Arthur Hsu and Olga Kondrashova.
-Department of Pathology, The University of Melbourne.*
+Graham Taylor, Arthur Hsu and Olga Kondrashova.
+*Department of Pathology, The University of Melbourne.*

 ## 2. Requirements
 + **System Requirements**